If you’re looking for the best marker rod for carp fishing, there are a few things you need to keep in mind.

 To use a marker rod correctly,

-- Put your finger on the fishing line, trapping it against the rod blank and pull the rod tip away from the lake, parallel with the ground.
+- Put your finger on the fishing line, trapping it against the rod blank, and pull the rod tip away from the lake, parallel to the ground.

 - This will send vibrations up your line and give you an indication as to what is on the lake bed.

 - Reel in the line until the rod is back in front of you (still parallel to the ground).

 - Pull the rod tip back again to feel the vibrations.

 - Repeat until the lead is near the bank.